QuantEcon/lecture-python-programming.myst/lectures/python_essentials.md

 ```{index} single: Python; Docstrings
 ```

-Python has a system for adding comments to modules, class, functions, etc. called *docstrings*.
+Python has a system for adding comments to modules, classes, functions, etc. called *docstrings*.

 The nice thing about docstrings is that they are available at run-time.